-The Public Opinion Survey provides data on the public perception of transportation facilities and services.
+WILMAPCO's Public Opinion Survey provides data on the public perception of transportation facilities and services.
 The results are used to monitor public concerns and opinions and develop policy in the RTP.
-The Cecil County Public Opinion Survey and the New Castle County Public Opinion Survey have been revised and combined into one survey that will be conducted every four years, in concurrence with RTP updates.
+The Cecil County Public Opinion Survey and the New Castle County Public Opinion Survey have been revised and combined into one survey that will be conducted every four years, in concurrence with Regional Progress Report updates.
 This will be used in conjunction with the data received from DelDOT and other transportation agencies.
 WILMAPCO's Public Opinion Survey allows the MPO to track the opinions of residents over time, to identify trends, and provide direction for policies.
 The surveys also provide data regarding topics such as: which modes of transportation are most favored, the most effective methods to improve the transportation system; how land use, growth and development should be controlled; and the most favored public outreach methods.
-A Transportation Justice Survey has also been created to provide data specific to transportation justice communities.
 Results are then used, in conjunction with other outreach efforts, to set policies for future planning efforts.